Q3Rally-Team/q3rally/README.md

 health keeps racing competitive while still permitting variety.
 Admins are free to tweak these cvars to fit their custom vehicle sets.

+## Jukebox soundtrack rotation

+Players can swap the level music for a rotating playlist by toggling the jukebox.
+Activate it with the `/jukebox` console command or bind the "Jukebox" action in the Controls menu to flip it on and off during a race.
+Once active, the game picks a random starting song and advances to the next track automatically whenever the current one finishes.

+Tracks are loaded from `music/jukebox` (e.g., `baseq3/music/jukebox`) and must be `.ogg` files.
+Up to 128 songs are indexed per session, and the sound system reports a warning if a track is not encoded as 22 kHz stereo.
+Turning the jukebox off restores the map's original soundtrack.

 ## Resources

 * [Q3Rally Website](http://www.q3rally.com)